mantiumai/chirps/docs/development.md

 The `status` view returns the status of a scan job.
 It responds with the Celery task status and the progress percentage of the scan.

-## in-dev

-User-provided scans…
+### asset_status

+The `asset_status` view returns the status of a particular scan asset job.
+It responds with the Celery task status and the progress percentage of the scan asset.

+### findings_count

+The `findings_count` view returns the number of findings associated with a particular scan.
+The response is the count of findings for the scan.

 # Asset Application

 ## Overview

-The Asset application provides functionality for managing and interfacing with various asset databases used for storing and searching document embeddings.
+The Asset application provides functionality for managing and interfacing with various vector database services used for storing and searching document embeddings.
 The supported asset types include Mantium, Redis, and Pinecone.

 ## Models